News

 MISSISSIPPI – Ban throughout pregnancy

-Mississippi’s trigger law banning abortion throughout pregnancy took effect July 7.
-Attorney General Lynn Fitch certified on June 27 that Roe v.
+Mississippi’s trigger law banning abortion at all stages of pregnancy took effect July 7, 2022.
+Mississippi Attorney General Lynn Fitch certified on June 27 that Roe v.
 Wade had fallen, starting a 10-day countdown until the ban could come into effect.

 Penalties: Anyone but the mother who commits or attempts to commit an abortion or who prescribes abortion-inducing drugs to a pregnant woman risks up to 10 years in prison.